organicmaps/organicmaps/README.md

 - Organic Maps is an indie community-driven open-source project
 - We protect your privacy from Big Tech's prying eyes
-- Stay safe no matter wherever you are
+- Stay safe no matter where you are

 Reject surveillance - embrace your freedom.

 [**Give Organic Maps a try!**](#install)

-## Who is paying for the free app?
+## Who is paying for the development?

-The app is free for everyone.
-Please [donate](https://organicmaps.app/donate) to support us!
+The app is free for everyone, so we rely on donations.
+Please donate at [organicmaps.app/donate](https://organicmaps.app/donate) to support us!

 ### Our sponsors

 [Mythic Beasts](https://www.mythic-beasts.com/) ISP [provides us](https://www.mythic-beasts.com/blog/2021/10/06/improving-the-world-bit-by-expensive-bit/)
-two virtual servers with 400 TB/month of free bandwidth to help our users with maps downloads and updates.
+two virtual servers with 400 TB/month of free bandwidth to host and serve maps downloads and updates.

 ## Copyrights